perltidy/perltidy/t/snippets/README.md

   to avoid accidentally invoking unexpected parameter combinations.
 If you just want to format with default parameters, skip to the the run 'make' step.

+  - For example, you might add a file named "rt126965.in" and then type 'make' and follow the directions.

 - All snippets are run with default parameters.
 If the new snippet is to also be run with special parameters, put them in a file with the same base name but extension ".par".